 The St George Neighbourhood Partnership provided funds for special walks in 2014 to attract new walkers and provide additional interest for existing walkers.
 Funding for our first two years was from the Quartet Community Foundation and the St George West Community First Fund.

-To check that we are providing the walks that walkers want, to share news and make decisions affecting the group, there is a slightly shorter walk at Christmas and at the end of May, ending at a venue where we can sit down and have an informal meeting with light refreshments.
+Before Covid-19, to check if we were providing walks that walkers wanted, to share news and make decisions affecting the group, there was a slightly shorter walk at Christmas and at the end of May, ending at a venue where we could sit down and have an informal meeting with light refreshments.
+With Covid-19 we found Zoom meetings are not very popular so we try to obtain feedback by talking to different people on walks.
+We hope to go back to having our meetings when infections reduce.
 It was at one of our early meetings we agreed whether dogs could join our walks or not.

 As a group the walkers decided that only one dog, on a lead, could be on any walk and their place must be pre-booked.
 Please ring the contact number on our walk leaflet if you would like to book a place on a walk for your dog.
 Guide dogs are always welcome, but please contact us to check that the walk is suitable.